 Hi!
 My name is Ken, and I'm a depth junkie.
 I like to know how things work and how they're interconnected.
-That way of looking at things is useful, but it can get in the way, sometimes, of seeing what's right in front of me.
-The depths are often not the full story.
+This way of looking at things is useful, but sometimes can get in the way of seeing where I actually am.
+The depths are not the only story, and often not the full one.

 Do you remember life as a child?